B4PT0R/StreamPy/README.md

 Feel free to use Streamlit commands in your scripts with preloaded prefix 'st', as you would normaly do in a Streamlit script.
 The widgets will be outputted automaticly at the right place in the interactive console queue.

-No need to import streamlit in your scripts, the 'st' prefix is already preloaded in the console.
-(Importing streamlit at all should be avoided for technical reasons, as it would break the app's functionnalities)
+No need to import streamlit in your scripts, the 'st' prefix preloaded in the console is a special helper object that will take care of dealing with streamlit calls adequately.
+Importing streamlit as 'st' would overwrite this object and break the app's functionning.

 As an example, try to run the following snippet in the console, demonstrating the basic features of streamlit:
 ```python